tezos-commons/baseDAO/docs/specification.md

       (List Operation, Storage proposalMetadata)
   -- ^ The decision lambda is executed based on a successful proposal.
   , maxProposals :: Natural
-  -- ^ Determine the maximum number of proposals that are allowed in the contract.
+  -- ^ Determine the maximum number of ongoing proposals that are allowed in the contract.
   , maxVotes :: Natural
   -- ^ Determine the maximum number of votes associated with a proposal including positive votes -- and negative votes.